containerization-team-cems-eks/EventSphere/README.md

 1. **CI Pipeline** (`ci.yml`) - **For Pull Requests and Feature Branches**
    - Runs on pull requests and pushes to `feature/**` and `fix/**` branches
    - **Code Quality Job**: Tests and linting for all services
+   - **Docker Build Job**:
+     - Builds all service images to validate they build successfully
+     - Does not push images (validation only)
    - **Kubernetes Validation Job**:
      - Generates Kubernetes manifests from templates
      - Validates with kube-linter (v0.6.5)
      - Scores with kube-score (v1.18.0)
-   - **Docker Build & Scan Job**:
-     - Builds all service images
-     - Scans with Trivy for vulnerabilities
-     - Uploads results to GitHub Security tab
    - **Helm Validation Job**: Validates Helm charts
    - **Kyverno Policy Check Job**:
      - Validates generated manifests against security policies